zevv/memgraph/README.md

 threads.
 The brightness of the allocations fades with time, showing you which allocations are new and which have been around for some time.

-This is not a profiler or provide precise instrumentation, but relies on the power of your own visual cortex to get a proper "feel" about the application's behavior.
+Memgraph is not a proper profiler, nor does it provide precise instrumentation.
+Instead it relies on the power of your own visual cortex to get a proper "feel" about the application's behavior.

 Optionally, the displayed graph can be recorded to a `.mp4` video for sharing with your friends and family.